-The number of students who are performing above the 25th%ile and are English Language Learners will increase by 9%.
+The number of students who are performing above the 25th%ile and are English Language Learners will increase by 10%.

-Metric/Indicator Baseline/Actual Outcome Expected Outcome There is no CAASPP 2019-2020 Data due to school closures.
+Metric/Indicator Baseline/Actual Outcome Expected Outcome CAASPP 2018-19 Data: Math - 47% of our EL students performed in the proficient range; ELA - 55% of our EL students performed in the proficient range.
+There is no CAASPP 2019-2020 Data due to school closures.